T-62: Object 166

-Morozov was supported by General Ustinov, who was in charge of the Soviet military industry at the time.
-He did not see it as necessary to produce the new tank from Uralvagonzavod but soon the situation changed dramatically with the appearance of a new American main battle tank, the M60.
+Morozov was supported by General Dmitry Ustinov, who was in charge of the Soviet military industry at the time.
+He did not see it as necessary to produce the new tank from Uralvagonzavod, but soon the situation changed dramatically with the appearance of a new American main battle tank, the M60.
 In 1961, Soviet military intelligence discovered that Britain was working on a new main battle tank armed with a 120 mm tank gun.
 Because of this, Marshal Vasily Chuikov, Commander-in-Chief of the Soviet Army's Ground Forces, demanded an explanation of the "Kartsev's tanks" case.

 At a conference of GBTU and the Soviet ground forces committee, it became apparent that Morozov's Ob'yekt 430 tank was only 10% better than the serial T-55.
 Because of this, Morozov's project was deemed a complete failure.
 Though the representatives of Kharkiv Morozov Machine Building Design Bureau disclosed their work on the improved Ob'yekt 432 (which would ultimately become the T-64), Chuikov demanded that production of the Ob'yekt 166 medium tank be started immediately.

 The OKB-520 design bureau of Uralvagonzavod provided another design, the Ob'yekt 167, which was the Ob'yekt 166 with a new more powerful V-26 engine using a charger, developing 700 hp (522 kW).
 Two prototypes were built in the middle of 1961 and passed the trials.
-This time the GBTU decided not to wait for the new medium tank to pass trials and sent the Ob'yekt 166 into mass production in July 1961.
+This time the GBTU decided not to wait for the new medium tank to pass trials, and sent the Ob'yekt 166 into mass production in July 1961.
 The Ob'yekt 165 also entered service in very small numbers, under the designation T-62A.